2025–26 All-Ireland League (rugby union)

-The 2025–26 All-Ireland League, known as the Energia All-Ireland League for sponsorship reasons, is the 34th season of Irish Rugby's top level domestic competition.
-The League began on 27 September 2025 and is scheduled to finish with the League final at the Aviva Stadium, Dublin on 26 April 2026.
+The 2025–26 All-Ireland League, known as the Energia All-Ireland League for sponsorship reasons, was the 34th season of Irish Rugby's top level domestic competition.
+The League began on 27 September 2025 and finished with the League final at the Aviva Stadium, Dublin on 26 April 2026.

-Clontarf are the defending champions having won their 4th title by defeating reigning champions Cork Constitution in the 2024–25 League Final.
+Clontarf were the defending champions having won their 4th title by defeating reigning champions Cork Constitution in the 2024–25 League Final.
+They reached the Final again but were beaten by St Mary's College who won their 3rd title.
+This was the fourth year in-a-row that the reigning champions lost the subsequent final.

-Bective Rangers (after a 7-year absence) and Thomond (after a 6-year absence) make a return to the A.I.L. having been promoted from the Junior Provincial leagues replacing Tullamore and Omagh Academicals who were relegated.
+Bective Rangers (after a 7-year absence) and Thomond (after a 6-year absence) made a return to the A.I.L. having been promoted from the Junior Provincial leagues replacing Tullamore and Omagh Academicals who were relegated.

+Having played in the league since the club was founded in 1999, Belfast Harlequins were relegated from the league on the last day of the season.
+They will be replaced by Enniskillen who will make their league debut next season.

 Format

-The League consists of 5 divisions of 10 teams each playing a double round-robin competition using the standard Rugby union bonus points system.
-At the completion of the league phase the top 4 teams in Division 1A will qualify for the play-off semi-finals, with the two winners meeting in the final.
+The League consisted of 5 divisions of 10 teams each playing a double round-robin competition using the standard Rugby union bonus points system.
+At the completion of the league phase the top 4 teams in Division 1A qualified for the play-off semi-finals, with the two winners meeting in the final.

-The 10th placed teams in Divisions 1A, 1B, 2A and 2B are to be relegated to Divisions 1B, 2A, 2B and 2C respectively while the winners of Divisions 1B, 2A, 2B and 2C are to be promoted up one division.
-The 9th placed team in Division 1A along with the 2nd to 4th placed teams in Division 1B will enter a play-off competition with the winner to play in Division 1A for 2026–27.
-This same play-off competition applied to the other divisions also.
+Initially, the 10th placed teams in Divisions 1A, 1B, 2A and 2B were to be relegated to Divisions 1B, 2A, 2B and 2C respectively while the winners of Divisions 1B, 2A, 2B and 2C were to be promoted up one division.
+The 9th placed team in Division 1A along with the 2nd to 4th placed teams in Division 1B would enter a play-off competition with the winner to play in Division 1A for 2026–27.
+This same play-off competition was to apply to the other divisions also.
+However, in October the IRFU announced a structural change to the league for the 2026–27 season whereby Divisions 2B and 2C would be combined and then split along geographical lines creating two new divisions, 2B North (2BN) and 2B South (2BS).
+This meant there would be no promotion or relegation between divisions 2B and 2C this season.

-The 10th placed team in Division 2C are to be relegated from the A.I.L. to their respective Provincial qualifying league and be replaced by the winner of the All-Ireland Provincial League Championship.
-The 9th placed team in Division 2C are to play the runner-up of the All-Ireland Provincial League Championship with the winner to play in Division 2C for 2026–27.
+The 10th placed team in Division 2C were to be relegated from the A.I.L. to their respective Provincial qualifying league and be replaced by the winner of the All-Ireland Provincial League Championship.
+The 9th placed team in Division 2C were to play the runner-up of the All-Ireland Provincial League Championship with the winner to play in Division 2B for 2026–27.